 - Food and drink handling: Experience with handling food and drinks is crucial.
 This includes knowledge of different types of cuisine, beverages, and the appropriate serving etiquette.

-- Menu familiarity: You should demonstrate a thorough understanding of the restaurant's menu, including the ability to make recommendations and answer questions about ingredients, preparation methods, and dish pairings.
+- Menu familiarity: Demonstrate a thorough understanding of the restaurant's menu, including the ability to make recommendations and answer questions about ingredients, preparation methods, and dish pairings.

-- POS system experience: Experience with Point of Sale (POS) systems is often required.
+- POS system experience: Experience with POS systems is often required.

 - Knowledge of safety and health guidelines: Understanding and adhering to health and safety guidelines, such as food handling procedures and cleanliness standards, is essential in this role.

 - Communication and teamwork skills: These are key in a busy restaurant environment.
-You must be able to communicate effectively with customers, kitchen staff, and other waitstaff to ensure smooth operations.
+You must communicate effectively with customers, kitchen staff, and other waitstaff to ensure smooth operations.

 - Adaptability: Restaurants are fast-paced environments.
 Your ability to quickly adapt to changing circumstances, such as sudden rushes or unexpected issues, will be highly valued.